daviemakz/risen-js/README.md

 - Create CircleCI pipelines for:

 1. Testing
-2. Building & Publishing Documentation
+2. Building & Publishing Documentation [Depends on 1]
-3. Publishing Package On Version Change
+3. Publishing Package On Version Change [Depends on 1]

 - Update `README.md` with the following: